vodickavaclav/nette-encore/readme.md

 # Nette Encore
-Macros and components for integration of Encore into Nette 2.4 project.
+Macros and components for integration of Encore into Nette 2.4 PHP 7.2 project.

 ## Install
 ```bash